Not Quite Write Prize Frequently Asked Questions

 At Not Quite Write, we welcome our new A.I. overlords.
 Having said that, this competition rewards human talent, not technological prowess.
 We recognise that A.I. tools have a place in researching and workshopping ideas as well as editing of grammar and basic syntax, so we allow you to use the available technology in this way.
 However, by entering this competition, you agree that your work is your own creation and not generated in whole or part by A.I. or similar means.

-Entrants found to have generated any part of their entry by A.I. or similar means will be disqualified and forfeit their entry fee.
+Entrants proven to have generated any part of their entry by A.I. or similar means will be disqualified and forfeit their entry fee and any prize money.
+Where A.I. usage has resulted in a financial loss or reputational damage for Not Quite Write, we may elect to pursue legal remedies.

 No. Listeners to the podcast may have the advantage of additional or early information however it is not essential to listen to the podcast to enter and win the competition.
 Relevant details will be published on our website and communicated via email and on social media.

-We encourage all entrants to follow us on social media for news and updates, free ticket campaigns, live judging tweets, and lively Twitter beefs.
+We encourage all entrants to follow us on social media for news and updates, promotional campaigns, live judging tweets, and Twitter beefs.
 Our social media contacts are available in our website footer.

 For official updates and reminders, we strongly advise those interested to register for email updates.